-“There is really no requirement for dairy products in the diet,” says Amy Lanou Ph.D., nutrition director for the Physicians Committee for Responsible Medicine in Washington, DC.
+“There is really no requirement for dairy products in the diet,” says Amy Lanou, Ph.D., nutrition director for the Physicians Committee for Responsible Medicine in Washington, DC.
 “The countries with the highest rates of osteoporosis are the ones where people drink the most milk and have the most calcium in their diets.
 The connection between calcium consumption and bone health is actually very weak, and the connection between dairy consumption and bone health is almost nonexistent.”

-In his book Diet and Health: New Scientific Perspectives Dr. Veith says that while calcium is essential for normal growth and development of the skeletal system, a distinct correlation exists between the consumption of dairy products and the incidence of osteoporosis:
+In his book Diet and Health: New Scientific Perspectives, Dr. Veith says that while calcium is essential for normal growth and development of the skeletal system, a distinct correlation exists between the consumption of dairy products and the incidence of osteoporosis:

-“In a comparative study between 1,600 ovo-lacto-vegetarians and omnivorous women in Michigan USA it was found that the vegetarians had only 18% loss of bone mineral by age 80, whereas closely paired omnivores had 35% loss of bone mineral.
-High-protein diets cause calcium loss in the urine, and evidence suggests that the rates of osteoporosis are higher in Western countries than in developing countries where diets tend to be vegetarian.
+“In a comparative study between 1,600 ovo-lacto-vegetarians and omnivorous women in Michigan USA, it was found that the vegetarians had only 18% loss of bone mineral by age 80, whereas closely paired omnivores had 35% loss of bone mineral.
+High-protein diets cause calcium loss in the urine, and evidence suggests that the rates of osteoporosis are higher in Western countries than in developing countries, where diets tend to be vegetarian.

 But just when you think Mom was wrong when she commanded you to drink your milk….
-She wasn’t, according to an article “Milk at 10, strong bones at 50,” published in the Reader’s Digest Medical Breakthroughs:
+She wasn’t, according to the article “Milk at 10, strong bones at 50,” published in the Reader’s Digest Medical Breakthroughs:

 “Kids who ignore the age-old parental command to ‘drink your milk!’ may live to regret it.
 New findings show that women over 50 who drank less than a glass of milk a day as girls have significantly lower bone density and twice the risk of fractures compared with those who drank a glass or more a day.
-It also appears there is no undoing past damage: in the study, the added risk existed no matter how much milk the women drank as adults or how much calcium they took.
+It also appears there is no undoing past damage: the added risk existed in the study no matter how much milk the women drank as adults or how much calcium they took.
 Childhood and adolescence are key bone development stages and require sufficient calcium intake.
 Calcium supplements taken during those years help, but you have to keep taking them to sustain the benefits.